awanishraj/AspectRatioRecycler/README.md

 License
 -------
 Apache 2.0.
-See the link[1] for details.
+See the [link][1] for details.

-	Copyright $today.year Awanish Raj
+	Copyright 2015 Awanish Raj

 	Licensed under the Apache License, Version 2.0 (the "License");
 	you may not use this file except in compliance with the License.